airbytehq/airbyte/docs/access-management/rbac.md

 Note that it is not possible to assign a Workspace member to a role that is more restricted than the role they've been assigned at the Organizational level.

-For example, a person who is assigned to be an Organization `Admin` would automatically have Admin-level permissions in all Workspaces within the Organization and can not be demoted within a workspace.
+For example, a person who is assigned to be an Organization `Admin` would automatically have Admin-level permissions in all Workspaces within the Organization and can not be demoted within a Workspace.
 On the other hand, a person assigned to the `Reader` role in an Organization could be assigned the `Reader`, `Editor`, or `Admin` role in an individual Workspace.